JISS: Positions

 The institute was established in 2017 and it conducts policy-oriented research on national security problems in the Middle East.
-It educates elite audiences and the general public on the security and foreign policy challenges facing Israel, and provides professional development and educational opportunities for the next generation of Israeli national security scholars.
+It educates elite audiences and the general public on the security and foreign policy challenges facing Israel.

 The institute's fellows emphasize the salience of security in diplomatic agreements, and uphold the imperative of Israel being able to defend itself by itself in all eventualities.
 They reject unilateral Israeli moves that strengthen adversaries.
 Above all, they insist on united Jerusalem as critical to Israel's security and destiny.

 Publications

 In 2019, JISS published a national security plan for Israel, alongside a strategic forecast for 2020 which remained valid despite the coronavirus crisis.
 In May 2020, the institute released a strategic action plan for phased territorial implementation of the Trump peace plan (i.e., Israeli sovereignty in parts of the West Bank).

-In 2021, JISS published national security policy recommendations for Israel's 36 government.